 - Detached patios or decks

-If you are in the process of building another structure on your property, your homeowners insurance other structures coverage should be applicable to the construction materials as well.
+If you are in the process of building another structure on your property, your homeowners insurance other structures coverage may also cover the lumber and other materials that will make up the new structure.

 One caveat: if you are using a structure on your property for business purposes then you will want to talk to your agent about getting a rider, whether a shed was turned into an office or you are renting out an in-law apartment on Airbnb.
-A business or rental rider, or endorsement, on your policy will be necessary to cover any structures that are used for business.
+A business or rental rider, or endorsement, on your policy will be necessary to cover any structures that are used for business purposes.

 How much other structures coverage do you need?